SHRINKER STRETCHER REVIEW

 If you plan to restore a project car, you’ll eventually need to make curved metal shapes.
 Let’s review how the Eastwood shrinker stretcher kit works with automotive sheet metal.

-As we continued working on our DIY auto restoration projects, we found that certain sheet metal repairs require complex curved shapes.
-Curves are even more difficult to create when you have a 90-degree bend.
 That’s where a Eastwood shrinker stretcher for sheet metal helps.
 Both the Eastwood shrinker and stretcher are beefy as they need to be able to shape sheet metal.

 SHEET METAL SHRINKER REVIEW